Adeel-Gill/ai-ml-regression-playground/README.md

-# Regression Models Comparison – Boston Housing Dataset
+# AI/ML Regression Playground

-This project explores and compares different regression techniques to predict house prices using the classic Boston Housing dataset.
-The goal is to see how standard Linear Regression performs against regularized models (Ridge, Lasso) and Polynomial Regression.
+This notebook walks through training and evaluating four regression models—**Linear Regression**, **Ridge**, **Lasso**, and **Polynomial Regression**—on the Boston Housing dataset.
+The goal is to compare their performance using key metrics and visual diagnostics.

+---

-## 📂 Project Overview
+##  Project Overview
-We train and evaluate:
-- **Linear Regression**
-- **Ridge Regression**
-- **Lasso Regression**
-- **Polynomial Regression**

-Each model is compared using:
+We explore how each model performs, with a focus on:

-- **RMSE (Root Mean Square Error)**
+- **RMSE (Root Mean Square Error)** – how far off predictions are on average (in the same unit as the target).
-- **R-squared**
-- **Residual analysis**
+- **R-squared** – how much of the variation in housing prices each model can explain.
+- **Residual plotting** – to examine whether the model errors are randomly distributed or if there's a pattern.

+---

-## 📊 Dataset
+##  Dataset

-Boston Housing dataset contains information about housing in the Boston area, including:
+The Boston Housing dataset includes features such as:

 - Crime rate
-- Average number of rooms
+- Number of rooms per dwelling
 - Property tax rate
-- Median value of homes (target variable)
+- Median home value (the target variable)

+---

-## ⚙️ Steps Performed
+##  Modeling Steps

-1. Load and explore the dataset.
+1. **Load and explore** the dataset (basic stats, distributions).
-2. Split into training and test sets.
+2. **Split** into training and testing sets.
+3. Train the following regression models:
+   - Linear Regression
+   - Ridge Regression
-3. Train Linear, Ridge, and Lasso Regression models.
+   - Lasso Regression
-4. Apply Polynomial Regression for non-linear patterns.
+   - Polynomial Regression
-5. Evaluate with RMSE, R-squared, and residual plots.
+4. **Evaluate** each model using RMSE, R-squared, and residual plots.
-6. Compare results in a summary table.
+5. **Compare** results in a consolidated table and visualize error patterns.

-## 📈 Results
-- Shows how regularization affects performance.
-- Highlights situations where Polynomial Regression improves the fit.
+---

-  ## 📈 Results
+##  Results

 | Model        | RMSE       | R-squared |
 |--------------|------------|-----------|